What Are Small Groups?

 - In reaching others with the gospel

-You can expect to connect with your Oak Grove “brothers and sisters” in a way that you never have.
+You can expect to connect with others in a way that you never have.
 As we grow in all of the areas mentioned above, we will move closer to one another in life-changing community.

 How Do I Join A Small Group?